 - Plastic timbre: Characterised by a hollow sound, sometimes also describes as a certain sense of weightlessness in the notes.
 This sometimes happens when the decay is unusually fast though is also exacerbated by a higher-frequency-biased tonality.
 Balanced armatures are its biggest offenders.

-- Metallic timbre: Not necessarily due to an abnormally long decay but rather a ringing decay pattern.
+- Metallic timbre: Not necessarily due to an abnormally long decay but rather a ringing (AKA pulsing or oscillating) decay pattern.
 Misplaced peaks in the treble can also cause this, though the metallic effect can also manifest itself in baritone and bass instruments depending on severity.
 Anecdotal examples of IEMs with metallic timbre include the Dita Dream and the JVC HA-FD01.

 Also known as warmth or lack thereof.
 What affects how warm an IEM is is combination of transients and tonality, though moreso on tonality.
 To generalise very broadly, an IEM with lower-frequency-biased tonality is more likely to have a lot of warmth while an IEM with a higher-frequency-biased tonality is less likely to have warmth.
 This likelihood is boosted by the length of decay, wherein more decay translates to more warmth in theory.
 This all within a certain range of course; decay beyond a certain point wouldn’t sound warm anymore but rather turn into mud though there seems to be some amateurs equating the muddy effect with warmth.

-I don’t really like to use the term “cold” since it denotes a particularly negative connotation in itself; I prefer to go by a scale of mud-warm-“room temperature” AKA no warmth.
-Some might describe something like the ER4 as cold; I’d personally just say that it doesn’t have a lot of warmth.
+I don’t really like to use the term “cold” since it denotes a particularly negative connotation in itself; I prefer to go by a scale that starts with “mud” at the worst, “warm” somewhere beyond that, and finally “room temperature” that denotes a lack of warmth.
+For instance some might describe something like the ER4 as cold; I’d personally just say that it doesn’t have a lot of warmth.
 Neither the presence nor absence of warmth can be objectively good, only how well it plays with one’s personal preferences.

 Texture is mostly derived from transients, in particular the shape of the attack and length of decay.
 When there is enough decay (though again, not too much), the notes can overlap and so created a “smoothed” effect.
 Though, it is also possible to be both high-definition and smooth if the transducer strikes the balance appropriately.
 As mentioned, an IEM that is too smoothed has too much decay, and so the aforementioned detriments of long decay kicks in.
 On the other hand, a textured sound comes from low decay, each note well separated from the other.
 Too much texture results in the grainy effect, as well as the usual shortcomings of being unnatural.